How social influence affects the wisdom of crowds in influence networks: The role of social power in improving and optimizing the wisdom

-For any given individuals' variances $\sigma^{2}\notin\Span{\mathbf{1}_{n}}$, there always exist a gap-consistency region and a maximal consistency point of social power allocation such that the wisdom is improved or optimized.
-Yet we notice that on one hand, both gap-consistency and maximal consistency require the social power of each individual to be positive, as discussed in \cref{r3}; on the other hand, whether the influence system is gap-consistent or maximally consistent depends quantitatively upon individuals' social power and variances, while ordering-consistency, as a criterion, seems more explicit and more intuitive.
-This subsection focuses on the effects of select crowd and ordering-consistency in improving the wisdom, where select crowd means that not every individual is assigned positive social power.
+For given individuals' variances $\sigma^{2}\notin\Span{\mathbf{1}_{n}}$, there always exist a gap-consistency region and a maximal consistency point of social power allocation such that the wisdom is improved or optimized.
+Yet we notice that on one hand, both gap-consistency and maximal consistency require that each individual has strictly positive social power, as discussed in \cref{r3}; on the other hand, whether the influence system is gap-consistent or maximally consistent depends quantitatively upon individuals' social power and variances, while criteria based on the ordering of social power allocations seem more explicit and more intuitive.
+This subsection first focuses on the effect of select crowd where not every individual is assigned strictly positive social power.
+Then, a hierarchy of individuals' accuracy is defined with which we can determine the improvement of wisdom by only examining the ordering of individuals' social power.